 The position of these holsters makes them good for longer barrels and ensures they don’t dig around when you move or sit.

-Better Weight Distribution: Our shoulders are meant to bear weights.
+Our shoulders are meant to bear weight.
 That’s the place where we rest our backpacks or luggage.
 So it is inevitably the best place to support extra weight.
 A shoulder holster rig distributes the weight of the gun and mags around your torso comfortable.
 Unlike IWB, OWB or ankle holsters.

 A shoulder holster offers good concealment, especially in winter months.
 To be effective, a shoulder holster must be properly fitted, along with the gun being carried at a comfortable angle.